Reed-CompBio/spras/README.md

 ## Hardware Requirements

-We recommend running with at least 4 cores and 16 GBs of RAM
+We recommend running with at least 4 cores and 16 GBs of RAM.

 ## Operating systems

-SPRAS runs on Linux, macOS, and Windows
+SPRAS runs on Linux, macOS, and Windows.

 Our continuous integration runs on GitHub Actions using Ubuntu 24.04.5, macOS 26.6.2, Windows 10.0.26100.